Modelling the domain in Sequent

 to:

-it "ignores case in usernames" do
+it 'ignores case in usernames' do

-given_events UsernamesCreated.new(aggregate_id: Usernames::ID, sequence_number: 1),
+given_events AuthorAdded.new(aggregate_id: user_aggregate_id, sequence_number: 1),

 expect {